Expatriates in the United Arab Emirates: Afghans

+The largest community of Afghans in the Arab world reside in the UAE.
+Around 300,000 were reported to be in the country where many work in the fields of construction and agriculture, and as business people in Dubai and Abu Dhabi.
+One of the main leading company of real estate and lifestyle developer in Dubai is Mr Mirwais Azizi's family who is the founder of Azizi Group.

 Kazakhs

 Most Kazakhs are business people.
 The Kazakhstan Society in the UAE is an association of Kazakh expatriates based in the UAE.
 As of 2015, the population was 5,000 to 6,000.

 Kyrgyz

 Up to 4,000 Kyrgyz expatriates were residing and working in the UAE as of 2012.
 There is a Kyrgyz Club in Dubai and the community celebrates events such as the Independence Day of Kyrgyzstan.

 Uzbeks

 A small number of Uzbeks live and work in the UAE.
 They celebrate cultural events such as Nowruz.
 Their number has grown to about 14,000 in 2016 from 4,000 in 2014.